ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Twitter SEO** - SEO optimize your website preview on Twitter.
 * **Pinterest SEO** - SEO optimize your website preview on Pinterest.
 * **Open Graph Support** - improve your SEO with open graph meta data.
-* **Knowledge Panel SEO** - improve website SEO apperance by adding social media profile links for Facebook, Twitter, Wikpedia, Instagram, LinkedIn, Yelp, YouTube, and more.
+* **Knowledge Panel SEO** - improve website SEO apperance by adding social media profile links for Facebook, Twitter, Wikipedia, Instagram, LinkedIn, Yelp, YouTube, and more.
 * **SEO Webmaster Tool Content** - Connect your WordPress site with various webmaster tools to improve SEO rankings.
 * **Semrush SEO integration** - See additional SEO keywords and relevant SEO keyphrases with our Semrush SEO integration.
 * **OpenAI Integration** - Use the power of ChatGPT to write compelling SEO titles and meta descriptions to improve your SEO rankings.